-Any successful Southern cattleman knows that their real business isnt cattle; itgrowing grass and then converting that grass into beef.
+Any successful Southern cattleman knows that their real business isn’t cattle; it’s growing grass and then converting that grass into beef.
 Knowing that better forages make better profits for beef producers, all of us at Ragan and Massey go to great lengths to bring the best forage seeds to fields and pastures.
-In addition to this, its also important to know and understand the best practices surrounding seed bed prep, planting, grazing intensity, and overseeding
+In addition to this, it’s also important to know and understand the best practices surrounding seed bed prep, planting, grazing intensity, and overseeding.

 This article is the first in a series of blog posts dedicated to optimizing winter forages, and therefore herd health and profitability.
-Today Im going to answer some of the more common questions and dilemmas our producers face with the hope that it will get you to more productive pastures, sooner.
+Today I’m going to answer some of the more common questions and dilemmas our pro

 How much do you plant per acre?